-Note 7 - Subsequent Events
+Note 9 - Subsequent Events

 Events that occur after the Combined Statement of Cash Receipts and Disbursements date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Combined Statement of Cash Receipts and Disbursements date are recognized in the accompanying financial statement.
 Subsequent events which provide evidence about conditions that existed after the Combined Statement of Cash Receipts and Disbursements date require disclosure in the accompanying notes.
-The City has evaluated subsequent events through July 28, 2020, the date the financial statements were available to be issued, and determined the following events required disclosure:
+The City has evaluated subsequent events through May 21, 2021, the date the financial statements were available to be issued, and determined that there were no subsequent events requiring disclosure.